drj11/zontem0/results.md

 # RESULTS

+At the time of preparing this report, ZONTEM has 1998 as the warmest year (highest anomaly).
+Record years are not particular stable features of annually resolved analyses of global temperature change.
+Minor changes to methods, the receipt of delayed data for a meteorological station, or improved metadata, are among the kinds of changes that can shift a particular year's anomaly value by a few hundredths of a Kelvin which could be enough to move it up or down the ranking.
+For example, CRUTEM3 (average of hemispheres) also has 1998 as the warmest year, but CRUTEM4 does not.

+:todo:drj: much of what follows is discussion not results.

 [figure-compare] shows the annually resolved temperature change computed by ZONTEM, and for comparison, the GISTEMP series using only meteorological stations [HANSENLEBEDEFF1987] (the data used